 - Electric lights: String Christmas lights or outdoor patio lights along deck railings, entries or even on the ground around plants and other shrubs.
 Be mindful of extension cords as you're placing your lights.
 Make sure that the lights are operational, and more importantly, that they are not near a water source or where anyone could trip on them or a child can have access to them.

-- fire pit is a great way to create an intimate setting for your party.
+- Fire pit: A fire pit is a great way to create an intimate setting for your party.
 You can use the fire pit, not only as a decorative piece, but also as a practical way for guests to warm-up.
 You may also want to provide long sticks with marshmallows and graham crackers and others ingredients to create S'mores and other yummy treats.

 - Tiki torches: Use tiki torches to bring a touch of the tropics to your party environment.
 Extreme caution must be exercised when using open flames, but when used correctly, these torches can be decorative and provide light and heat.